Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Exporter.md

 The buttons in this section allow you to define how much of the animation to capture.

 ![Capture Control section](images/abc_export_options_H.png)

+>**Note:** The buttons of this section are usable only once you enter the Play mode.

 In Play mode, click __Begin Recording__ to start capturing the entire Scene.
 Use this option if **Capture On Start** is disabled.